 Although they look as though they won’t be able to move very fast, once the bison starts galloping, it can reach speeds of up to 30mph, plus they can weigh anything up to 2,000 pounds – just shy of a ton!
 Although some people do still hunt bison, or raise them for meat, many of the USA’s herds are protected in National Parks.
 By the way, their real name is bison, not buffalo

 The USA’s most feared predator it can run at 30 miles per hour and even if you can find a tree to climb, it better be a big one, standing on their hind legs a grizzly can reach 13 metres.
 Don’t be put off walking in the country though, there are well established procedures and protective devices to warn them off.
 Just be prepared.
+Indeed you can prepare yourself by reading this excellent guide to surviving encounters with bears.

 Being nocturnal, it’s hard to spot cougars, or mountain lions, in the wild.
 They are most active at dawn and dusk, and tend to stick close to their prey, as they need to feed every couple of days.
 This means that wherever there are elk or deer, you may encounter a cougar.
 The cougar can reach speeds of up to 45 miles per hour and jump as high as a two-storey building.
 In Florida the cougar is known as the Florida panther.
 There are only about 130 in the wild, so you haven’t got much chance of seeing one.
 One the other hand, it’s quite a thought that there are 130 lions on the loose in Florida!